briancairl/mmpl/README.md

-# SMPL
+# MMPL

-The Simple Motion Planning Library is a module planning library designed for motion planning in games, particularly simple 2D games.
-The planners in this library are, however, made general enough so that they can be utilized in other domains.
+The Modular Motion Planning Library is a compile-time moduler planning library designed for motion planning in games, etc.

+- Compiles with C++17 or later